Life Is Waiting

 Reach Out and Help Someone

-It’s probably a good idea to think about reaching out to that sober support network right about now.
+It’s probably a good idea to reach out to that sober support network right now.
 These tough times are, after all, exactly what they’re there for.
 Some of them might have experience with whatever you’re currently struggling with.
 Or they may not.
-Either way, just talking to them about itis going to make your problem seem much more manageable.
+Talking to them about it will make your problem seem much more manageable.
 It’s a reminder that we don’t have to handle everything alone.
 And if you’re lucky, one of them may have a problem you can assist with.
-Helping other people is an excellent way to gain some perspective on your own problems, all while making the world a better place.
+Helping other people is an excellent way to gain some perspective on your own problems while making the world a better place.

 Check the Attitude

 Speaking of perspective, how about taking a quick self-diagnosis regarding your relationship with the world?
 Does it seem like every possible thing that could go wrong is going wrong?
-If the answer is yes, that’s because you’re probably on the lookout for the negative.
-When I feel like that, I like to take a second to remember how I felt the day I got out of detox.
+If the answer is yes, you’re probably looking for the negative.
+Take a few moments to remember how you felt the day you got out of detox.
 Those lingering feelings of terror, the deep depression, all those bridges burned.
-And then I think about how lucky I am to even be alive after what I put myself through and how far I’ve come since those days.
-It might not go so far as to solve your problems for you but having an attitude of gratitude can certainly make tough times feel a lot easier.
+And then think about how lucky you are to be alive after what you have been through and how far you’ve come since those days.
+It might not go so far as to solve your problems for you, but an attitude of gratitude can make tough times feel a lot easier.

 Life is difficult sometimes.
 There’s no way around that.
-But today we meet life on life’s terms rather than crawling back into a bag or a bottle.
+But today, we meet life on life’s terms rather than crawling back into a bag or a bottle.
 We see tough times as a challenge and an opportunity to learn rather than an obstacle.
-If you or someone you love is struggling with drugs or alcohol, please consider contacting Ocean Recovery.
-Our admission specialists are on-call 24 hours a day, 7 days a week, ready to help you start building your foundation for success.
+So if you or someone you love is struggling with drugs or alcohol, please consider contacting Ocean Recovery.
+The admission specialists at our luxury rehab in California are on-call 24 hours a day, 7 days a week, ready to help you start building your foundation for success.